 I’ve made this list into a FREE printable to give you specific things (with Scriptures) to pray for your child’s soul.
 Print it out and tuck it in your prayer journal.
 Send a copy with a card to strengthen another parent.
 Use it for a devo at church.
 And here’s a novel idea: Share what you are praying for your children, with your children.

-Get “7 Things to Pray for Your Children’s Souls” by subscribing in the blanks below.
+Click here to get “7 Things to Pray for Your Children’s Souls.”

 Thanks for generously sharing your story, Steve Siniard!